 Types of VA refinance loans

-When considering a VA refinance, there are two options: a streamline refinance or a cash-out refinance
+When considering a VA refinance, there are three options:

 - VA streamline refinance: True to its name, this program, also known as the Interest Rate Reduction Refinance Loan (IRRRL, pronounced “earl”), involves little paperwork.